kartben/fog05/docs/Service_Definition.md

-To define the application you can do a put to `fos://<sys-id>/nodeid/applications/application_uuid/`
+To define the application you can do a put to `dfos://<sys-id>/nodeid/applications/application_uuid/`

+    @GB: to have a more generic architecture during the definition we can do a put to dfos://<sys-id>/nodeid/onboard/application_uuid/
+         The use the same [entity definition json](../json_objects/entity_definition.schema) And inside entity_data we can have that contains the manifest, in this way is very easy to define application/entity/systems (graph of applications)

 Application manifest:

+    @GB: updated this with new definition, this is inside an entity definition json, with type application

     {
         "name":"wp_blog"